-Lyn is married to Bruce, has a step son and 4 wonderful grandchildren.
+Lyn is a widow, having lost her husband Bruce in 2022, has a step son and 4 wonderful grandchildren.
 In her spare time, she loves to play winter and summer hockey, drive her Landover, read Gothic horror novels, write poetry, listen to heavy rock, get tattoos and cuddle her 5 cats and 3 rabbits.

 Smith, L. (2019) We are wonderfully made in the image and likeness of God: WelCom

 Maria Aurora Bernardo, Theo van der Nest & Lyn Smith (2019) Conceptualising leadership for principals of Catholic schools in Aotearoa New Zealand, International Studies in Catholic Education, 11:1, 80-95, DOI: 10.1080/19422539.2018.1561135

 Smith, L. (2018).
 Encountering Christ in Lumen Fidei (2013) and Gaudete et Exsultate (2018) and some implications for Catholic Schools.
 Aoraki.